ramin-ali-marandi-ghoddousi/SCAMPR/README.md

 If you only performed single-round _in situ_ hybridization (e.g Multiplex RNAscope), you can skip this step.
 Conversely, if you performed multi-round _in situ_ hybridization (e.g HiPlex RNAscope), utilize the [ACD BIO Registration Software](https://acdbio.com/store/rnascope-hiplex-image-registration-software.html) or ImageJ to register the TIFF image files from the multiple rounds of imaging.<br><br><br>

 ## 3. Generate Cellular ROIs

 Using the HuC/D or DAPI images that correspond to each sample, run [cellpose](https://github.com/MouseLand/cellpose) locally on your device or by utilizing a modified google colab notebook to segment each image into individual cells.
 The colab notbeook is written by Pradeep Rajasekhar from the Monash Institute of Pharmaceutical Sciences and was modified for simplicity and to save all masks as a zip file. [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/11m15HUl_StmZUiZjQ2QiaEKaToWLYKn2#scrollTo=Drx_6GbEHIOj)

 The output will be cellular mask files that can then be converted into ImageJ ROIs using the SCF plugin in ImageJ.

-First, download the SCF package in ImageJ: _Help > Update... > Manage Update Sites_.
-Check the box next to SCF MPI CBG, Apply Changes, and restart ImageJ.

 To convert masks to ROIs, open a mask file in ImageJ and select _SCF > Segmentation > LabelMap to ROI Manager (2D)_ to get ROIs.
 Select all ROIs in the ROI Manager and save. &#x2757;**_Ensure that each ROI folder matches the corresponding image title (see sample data and image below)._**